 Digital change, innovation and enhanced efficiency are extremely relevant and central to Bouvet's daily work.
 The group is an important partner for many enterprises, and supports digital renewal by companies.
-Together with its clients, Bouvet develops services which optimise customer experience and adopts technology in order to secure benefits.
-Clients appreciate Bouvet's ability to grasp and collaboratively overcome their challenges through leadingedge expertise and delivery models tailored to their individual requirements.
+Together with its clients, Bouvet develops services which provide good customer experiences and adopts technology in order to secure benefits.
+Clients appreciate Bouvet's ability to grasp and collaboratively overcome their challenges with cross-disciplinary teams, leading-edge expertise and delivery models tailored to their individual requirements.

-The group thereby reinforced its position as a leading turnkey supplier of consultancy and development services during 2016.
+The group thereby reinforced its position during 2017 as a leading turnkey supplier with services in the fields of information technology, digital communication and enterprise management.